aqilnorlie/IPM-System/README.md

 # IPM-System
-Code just can be run using sufia framework -- WebGeaz MANDATORY SUFIA FRAMEWORK
+code must be run using the Sufia framework at WebGeaz
-ALL CODE CAN BE REFERENCE FOR FUTURE PROJECT